wanghsinche/semipay/README.en.md

     click here to confirm the payment
  *
  * /
-// Clicking will confirm the order and call the confirmWebhook address to send a confirmation message.
+// Clicking will confirm the order and call the webhook address to send a confirmation message.

 ```